 U.S. higher education values honesty in academics, which includes knowing and using ways to properly cite and reference the works of others and how to conduct oneself in the classroom and while preparing classwork.
 The University of Iowa is very serious about academic misconduct, and may issue warnings for first offense, but the may also permanently expel students who engage is serious academic misconduct.
 This information is covered for new and continuing students at length, so students are very aware of it.
 The problem is some students fail to "believe it," or risk that "no one will find out" or that the consequences will not be serious if they engage in misconduct.
 See examples of academic misconduct as well as potential consequences.

 - International Parent of the Year - Each year International Student and Scholar Services recognizes an "International Parents of the Year" based on nominations from current international students.
-An award plaque is presented to parents and an article in the International Programs International Accents news publication.
+An award plaque is presented to parents and an article is written for the the International Programs news site.